pitulari/chronojs/README.md

-# chronojs
-A timer for the Web
+# chronojs - A javascript timer

-With this library you can create a forward  and countdown timers and add callbacks actions in each timer.
+A javascript timer to create forward timers and countdowns with callback action.

+In index.html you can find a simple examples of use.

+Feel free to use/modify this script.

+Requires jquery.